 - Supervisory and management skills

 - Master Builders Green Living

-Master Builders national policy position on training and workforce development issues is set out in the Master Builders Training Blueprint.
-Master Builders has a vision of a training environment that leads to a range of careers in the building and construction industry, including careers for women and other currently underrepresented groups.
+Master Builders has a vision of a training environment that leads to a range of professional, para-professional and skilled trade careers in the building and construction industry, including careers for women and other currently underrepresented groups.

-Master Builders works with the Commonwealth Department of Education, Employment and Workplace Relations, the Construction and Property Services Industry Skills Council and other stakeholders on policy development and the implementation of a range of programs to encourage recruitment and retention of skilled employees to the industry.
+Master Builders works with the Commonwealth Department of Education, the Department of Employment, the Construction and Property Services Industry Skills Council and other stakeholders on policy development and the implementation of a range of programs to encourage recruitment and retention of skilled employees to the industry.

 Detailed information about the individual construction trades, and other occupations in the building and construction industry, can be found in the Careers section of this website.

 The 'White Card' is a term used to describe the nationally-recognised plastic card required by all on-site construction workers in Australia.
 It is issued by state and territory governments following successful completion of the construction induction course ‘Work Safely in the Construction Industry’, commonly known as White Card training.
 White Card training is offered by local Master Builders Associations and by a range of other Registered Training Organisations.
 It is typically a one-day face-to-face course with a short assessment at the end.